-Charitable Work: Baker Hughes seeks to make a positive impact in the communities where we operate around the world through shareholder engagement, community service, and charitable contributions.
+Charitable Work: Baker Hughes seeks to make a positive impact in the communities where we operate around the world through stakeholder engagement, community service, and charitable contributions.
 Consistent with our purpose and values, we work to advance environmental quality, educational opportunities, and health and wellness.
 We benefit our communities through financial contributions, in-kind donations of goods and services, and volunteer projects.
 The Baker Hughes Foundation makes strategic philanthropic contributions, matches Baker Hughes employee charitable contributions, and awards volunteer recognition grants for outstanding employee community service.
-In order to align with the Company's strategy to build the energy workforce of the future and promote a diverse, equitable, and inclusive workplace, the Baker Hughes Foundation announced \$1 million in grants to four historically Black colleges and universities for the 2022-2023 academic year as part of its long-running mission to promote education and opportunity in the communities where employees of the Company live and work.
-Another mission of the Baker Hughes Foundation is to promote environmental outcomes such as nature-based climate solutions and biodiversity.
-To advance this goal, in 2022, the Baker Hughes Foundation announced a \$350,000 grant to One Tree Planted in support of global reforestation initiatives in the Americas, Australia, Malaysia, England, and Indonesia.
+In 2023, the Baker Hughes Foundation globally provided \$1 million in grants for educational opportunity, \$955,000 in grants benefiting the environment, and an additional \$418,000 in grants for health, safety and wellness and disaster recovery.
+The Baker Hughes Foundation supported disaster relief fundraising efforts in Alberta, Hawaii, Italy, Libya and Turkey, and global reforestation efforts that resulted in one million trees being planted across 17 countries.
+In addition, the Baker Hughes Foundation provided \$855,000 in employee contribution matching, and Baker Hughes employees provided approximately 39,000 volunteer hours.